Terence Atherton: Operation Hydra

 led by Josip Broz Tito, in Montenegro in February 1942.
-Special Operations Executive agents, including a former junior officer of the Royal Yugoslav Air Force were to be put ashore at Perazića Do, just north of Petrovac, Budva Croatia.
+Special Operations Executive agents, including a former junior officer of the Royal Yugoslav Air Force were to be put ashore at Perazića Do, just north of Petrovac, Budva, Montenegro.

 On 4 February 1942, Atherton and two other field agents, Lieutenant Radoje Nedeljković of the Yugoslav Royal Air Force and Sergeant Patrick O'Donovan, an Irish born radio operator, went ashore just north of Petrovac from the British submarine HMS Thorn.
 Alternative sources state that O'Donovan held the rank of Corporal, and that the two were joined by a Flying Officer Medelkovic (not Nedeljković), as well as a Sergeant Djekic.

 Despite careful planning, Operation Hydra failed completely.
 The presence of former Yugoslav Royal Air Force officer implied strong links to the Chetniks; a royalist and nationalist movement and guerrilla force established following the invasion of Yugoslavia in 1941.

 Tito would have been fully aware that the British had already established close ties with Mihailović, a Serb general and leader of the Chetniks, since October 1941.
 Consequently, Tito suspected his British guests of being adversarial spies to the Yugoslav partisan cause, and nothing beneficial arose from Atherton's time with Tito, and his British guests departed.
 Thereafter, what became of Atherton and the rest of the Op Hydra team during April 1942 is unclear.
 His luck had finally run out, since both he and his team disappeared without a trace.
 It is likely that he was targeted for the gold sovereigns (worth £2000), and Italian money (1 million Lira) that he carried around his own waist.